gamelton/gamelton.github.io/index.md

 * max memory size (`ulimit -m`): Also used by MMap, set to unlimited.
 * If your system supports it, `sysctl vm.max_map_count`, should be set to unlimited as well.

+# Active DIrectory Certificate Services notes
+Couple of notes on certificate properties

+* `MaxPath`
+    For Certificate Authority certificate this is Key Constraint.
+It sets how many levels below CA allowed to issue CA certificate.
+That is if the second level CA is allowed to issue certificate to other CA. That restricts number of CA levels.

+* `Subject Alternative Name`
+    In Microsoft SAN could be changed in two ways:
+    * Certificate Attributes.
+For this you issue command on CA that enables appending SAN to certificate request.
+This is not secure.
+Because it works on CA server scope for all certificate issued by that CA. And because the requested certificate is not the same as issued certificate.
+This works by geting certificate request in AD CS Web Enrollement page and fill in Attributes field what SAN you want.
+    * Request Properties.
+This is prefferebale.
+But this requires using 'policy inf' file.
+That way you create certificate request with included SAN.
+So no need to additinally add anything to that request later.